Tuvshintur/g4-challenge/README.md

 I used VSCODE with extension, you can find extension following link https://marketplace.visualstudio.com/items?itemName=humao.rest-client

-For start nodemon, if you have not node index.js
+For start nodemon, if you have not,use node index.js In the mysql: configure as described in .env file /in real world, we must not upload .env file to public.
+I uploaded env because its easy to share/ and import customers.sql

 ### js-engineering-challenge